-CM1.1 These Standards apply to all collection, storage, and distribution activities performed in the Marrow Collection Facility for cellular therapy products obtained from living donors.
-CM1.2 The Marrow Collection Facility shall use cell processing facilities that meet FACT-JACIE Standards with respect to their interactions with the Marrow Collection Facility.
-CM1.3 The Marrow Collection Facility shall abide by all applicable laws and regulations.
-CM1.3.1 The Marrow Collection Facility shall be licensed, registered, or accredited as required by the appropriate governmental authorities for the activities performed.
-CM1.4 The Marrow Collection Facility shall have a Marrow Collection Facility Medical Director, a Quality Manager, and a minimum of one (1) additional designated staff member.
-This team shall have been in place and performing cellular therapy product collections for at least twelve (12) months preceding initial accreditation.
-CM1.5 A minimum of one (1) marrow collection procedure shall have been performed in the twelve (12) month period preceding initial accreditation, and a minimum average of one (1) marrow collection procedure per year shall be performed within each accreditation cycle.
-CM2: MARROW COLLECTION FACILITY CM2.1 There shall be appropriate designated areas for collection of cellular therapy products, for collected products, and for storage of equipment, supplies, and reagents.
-CM2.1.1 The Marrow Collection Facility shall be divided into defined areas of adequate size to prevent improper labeling, mix-ups, contamination, or cross-contamination of cellular therapy products.
+- CM1.1 These Standards apply to all collection, storage, and distribution activities performed in the Marrow Collection Facility for cellular therapy products. - CM1.2 The Marrow Collection Facility shall use cell processing facilities that meet FACT-JACIE Standards with respect to their interactions with the Marrow Collection Facility. - CM1.3 The Marrow Collection Facility shall abide by Applicable Law. - CM1.3.1 The Marrow Collection Facility shall be licensed, registered, or accredited as required by the appropriate governmental authorities for the activities performed. - CM1.4 The Marrow Collection Facility shall have a Marrow Collection Facility Medical Director, a Quality Manager, and a minimum of one (1) additional designated staff member.
+This team shall have been in place and performing cellular therapy product collections for at least twelve (12) months preceding initial accreditation. - CM1.5 A minimum of one (1) marrow collection procedure shall have been performed in the twelve (12) month period immediately preceding initial accreditation, and a minimum average of one (1) marrow collection procedure per year shall be performed within each accreditation cycle.

+CM2: MARROW COLLECTION FACILITY

-There shall be a process to control storage areas to prevent mix-ups, contamination, and cross-contamination of all cellular therapy products.
+- CM2.1 There shall be secured and controlled access to designated areas for the collection procedure and for storage of equipment, supplies, and reagents. - CM2.1.1 The Marrow Collection Facility shall be divided into defined areas of adequate size to prevent improper labeling, mix-ups, contamination, or cross-contamination of cellular therapy products. - CM2.1.2 There shall be a process to control storage areas to prevent mix-ups, contamination, and cross-contamination of cellular therapy products. - CM2.1.3 There shall be suitable space for confidential donor examination and evaluation.

-CM2.1.2

-CM2.1.3 There shall be suitable space for confidential donor examination and evaluation.
-CM2.2 Marrow Collection Facility shall provide adequate lighting, ventilation, and access to to prevent the introduction, transmission, or spread of communicable disease.
-CM2.3 ow Collection Facility parameters and environmental conditions shall be controlled otect the safety and comfort of donors and personnel.
-CM2.4 may e shall be a written assessment of critical Marrow Collection Facility parameters that affect cellular therapy product viability, integrity, contamination, or crossamination during collection.
+The Marrow Collection Facility shall provide adequate lighting, ventilation, and access CM2.2 to sinks for handwashing and to toilets to prevent the introduction, transmission, or spread of communicable disease.
+CM2.3 Marrow Collection Facility parameters and environmental conditions shall be controlled to protect the safety and comfort of donors and personnel.
+CM2.4 There shall be a written assessment of critical Marrow Collection Facility parameters that may affect cellular therapy product viability, integrity, contamination, or crosscontamination during collection.
 CM2.4.1 The written assessment shall include temperature and humidity at a minimum.
 CM2.4.2 Critical facility parameters identified to be a risk to the cellular therapy product shall be controlled, monitored, and recorded.
-CM2.5 Marrow Collection Facility shall document facility cleaning and sanitation and tain order sufficient to achieve adequate conditions for operations.
+CM2.5 The Marrow Collection Facility shall document facility cleaning and sanitation and maintain order sufficient to achieve adequate conditions for operations.
 CM2.6 There shall be adequate equipment and materials for the procedures performed.
-CM2.7 There e shall be access to an intensive care unit or emergency services.
-CM2.8 The Marrow Collection Facility shall be operated in a manner designed to minimize ris to the health and safety of employees, donors, visitors, and volunteers.
-CM2.9 for a Marrow Collection Facility shall have a written safety manual that includes instructions ction in case of exposure, as applicable, to communicable disease and to chemical, egical, or radiological hazards.

-- CM2.10 All waste generated by the Marrow Collection Facility activities shall be disposed of in a manner that minimizes any hazard to facility personnel and to the environment in accordance with applicable laws and regulations. - CM2.11 Gloves and protective clothing shall be worn while handling biological specimens.
-Such protective clothing shall not be worn outside the work area.
+CM2.7 There shall be access to an intensive care unit or emergency services.
+CM2.8 The Marrow Collection Facility shall be operated in a manner designed to minimize risks to the health and safety of employees, donors, visitors, and volunteers.
+CM2.9 The Marrow Collection Facility shall have a written safety manual that includes instructions for action in case of exposure, as applicable, to communicable disease and to chemical, biological, radiological, electrical, or fire hazards.
+CM2.10 All waste generated by the Marrow Collection Facility's activities shall be disposed of in a manner that minimizes any hazard to facility personnel and to the environment in accordance with Applicable Law.
+CM2.11 Personal protective equipment, including gloves and protective clothing, shall be used while handling biological specimens.
+Such protective equipment shall not be worn outside the work area.